 The Company had a 100% interest in the Mackenzie property located within the Coastal Mountain Belt of British Columbia, north of Vancouver which consists of 9 claims totalling 91 sq. km. in area.
 The property is subject to a 2% NSR royalty which is payable upon production, 62.5% of which can be purchased at \$1 million adjusted for the Consumer Price Index for the City of Vancouver.
 The Company has the first right of refusal to purchase the remaining 37.5% of the NSR.
-Additionally, a 1.75% NSR royalty on the Mackenzie property was granted to Wallbridge MSR can be repurchased for \$1.75 million.
+Additionally, a 1.75% NSR royalty on the Mackenzie property was granted to Wallbridge Mining Company Ltd. ("Wallbridge") in connection with Miocene's prior line of credit arrangements with Wallbridge.
+The Wallbridge NSR can be repurchased for \$1.75 million.

 As at August 31, 2021, the Company recorded an impairment charge of \$3,039,374 with respect to its property and exploration expenditures related to the Rogers Creek and Mackenzie projects.
-This impairment charge left a residual value of \$525,000 relating to the Rogers Creek property equivalent to the value of the Tocvan and Cascade Copper common shares to be received.
+This impairment charge left a residual value of \$525,000 relating to the Rogers Creek property equivalent to the value of the Tocvan and Cascade Copper common shares received and to be received.
 A full impairment charge with respect to the Mackenzie project was recorded.
 During December 2021, the Mackenzie project claims lapsed.